Skull & Crossbones (video game): Gameplay

 The game's player characters are One-Eye (player one) and Red Dog (player two), pirates on an adventure to find a wizard who kidnapped their princess.
 In order to rescue their princess, they must collect weapons and booty.
 The booty is traded for weapons at the end of each level.
-The weapons the player receives and how much of each weapon is dependent on what types and how much of each type of booty the player collected.
-Collecting weapons and booty is absolutely necessary in this game, as the default punch attack is not very powerful and ultimately ineffective.
+The weapons the player receives and the amount of each weapon is dependent on what types and how much of each kind of booty that was collected.
+Finding weapons and booty is absolutely necessary in this game, as the default punch attack is not very powerful and ultimately ineffective.

 There are several different types of weapons and booty to collect in each level, though not all weapon types appear in every level.
 Of the three major weapon types that appear in most levels, the cutlass is the weakest and only has a slightly longer range than the punch.
 However, a cutlass is not wasted if it does not hit an enemy.
 The knife is the mid-level weapon and is similar to the knife weapon in Castlevania.
 The player throws this weapon in a straight line in front of them.
 The flintlock pistol is more powerful than both the cutlass and the knife, firing a musket ball straight in front of the player.

 To complete each level, the player must defeat 15 enemies and a level boss.
 Skull & Crossbones has seven game levels.
 In some ports of the game, the first six levels may be played in any sequence: One-Eye's Ship, Spanish Castle, Pirate's Ship #1, Ninja Camp, Pirate's Ship #2, Beach Cave, and Pirate's Ship #3.
 Once these levels are complete, the players go to the final level, the Wizard's Lair.

-In the arcade version the players are also given three opportunities to change the difficulty of the game, at the end of One-Eye's Ship level and after the first two Pirate's Ship levels, and have a chance to get an opportunity item in the Castle, Ninja Lair, and Beach Cave.
-However the levels are forcibly played in the written sequence above.
-In two-player mode, there are a few specific changes to how the game plays: except in the Pirate's Ship levels, players must duel at the end of each level to see which gets an invulnerability item.
+In the arcade version, the players are given three opportunities to change the difficulty of the game, at the end of One-Eye's Ship level and after the first two Pirate's Ship levels, and have a chance to get an opportunity item in the Castle, Ninja Lair, and Beach Cave.
+However, the levels are forcibly played in the written sequence above.
+In two-player mode, there are a few specific changes to how the game plays.
+Apart from the Pirate's Ship levels, players must duel at the end of each level to see who gets an invulnerability item.